Identifying JBW$^*$-algebras through their spheres of positive elements: Preservers of points at diametrical distance

-Despite of the difficulties arisen by the previous counterexample, if we replace the hypothesis ``preserving points at diametrical distance'' by ``preserving points at distance $\frac{\sqrt{2}}{2}$" we can get a positive answer to the problem settled above in the case of atomic JB$^*$-algebras of type $I_2$ (i.e. $\ell_{\infty}$-sums of spin factors, i.e. $A_j$ is atomic for all $j\in \Gamma$ in the standard decomposition).
+Despite the difficulties arising from the previous counterexample, if we replace ``preservation of points at diametrical distance in both directions'' with ``preservation of points at distance $\frac{\sqrt{2}}{2}$ in both directions'', we can get a positive answer to the problem posed above in the case of atomic JB$^*$-algebras of type $I_2$ (i.e., $\ell_{\infty}$-sums of spin factors, i.e., $A_j$ is atomic for all $j\in \Gamma$ in the standard decomposition).

+Mappings preserving points at distance $1$ in both directions are usually said to have the \emph{strong distance one preserving property} (SDOPP, for short) as can be seen in the survey paper \cite{Ding2006}.
+According to this terminology, we shall say that a mapping preserving points at distance $\frac{\sqrt{2}}{2}$ in both directions has the \emph{strong distance-$\frac{\sqrt{2}}{2}$ preserving property}.